THE ENDURANCE DOCTRINE

 6. Risks and Vulnerabilities

 Iran’s strategy is not without significant risks.
-The endurance doctrine depends on several assumptions that may not hold:
+The endurance doctrine depends on several assumptions that may not hold.

 6.1 Escalation Beyond Asymmetry